AAFC-BICoE/dina-planning/docs/UserManual.md

 Users (when enabled) can access the system.
 What a user can and cannot do is based on the group(s)/permission(s).
 When using an external Identity Provider (e.g. ESAS) the user account must be linked to the Identity Provider account.
 Once done, the user will be able to use a third-party authentication (e.g. ESAS) to access the system.

+### Managed Attributes

+Managed attributes are attributes that can be created and used by the users on-demand.
+They are usually used to track data that is not common enough to be captured in a regular field.

 ## Collection Component

 ### Collection

 A Collection represents the top entity that can contain material-sample.
 Top collections (or parent collections) generally represent a natural history collection or a laboratory.
 A collection can contain multiple sub-collection(s).

+### Project

 ## Agent Component